SarahAmiraslani/sarahamiraslani/README.md

-### Hello World :earth_americas:,  I'm Sarah! 👩🏻‍💻
+### Hello World,  I'm Sarah! 👩🏻‍💻
 ***

-I'm a Data Scientist and programming enthusiast.
-My professional journey has spanned diverse industries including academic research, technology, education, and banking.
-Over the years, I have honed my skills in Python, SQL & Databases, Data Visualization, Linear Algebra & Statistical Analysis, and Natural Language Processing.
-Currently, I am looking for opportunities to contribute to open-source.
+I'm a data scientist and analytics professional whose career has spanned academic research, technology, education, and banking.
+I have a passion for uncovering insights from data and am always excited to learn something new.
+Right now, I’m especially interested in contributing to open-source projects and connecting with others in the community.

-Fun fact about me: in my free time I enjoy learning about philosophy.
-My favorite philosopher is [Simone Weil](https://plato.stanford.edu/entries/simone-weil/) and recommend her work to everyone!
+Fun fact about me: in my free time, I love exploring philosophy.
+I'm especially inspired by Simone Weil, and I always enjoy recommending her work or discussing her ideas.

 <h2> Skills and Tools </h2>
 <a href= https://github.com/https://github.com/SarahAmiraslani?tab=repositories&q=&type=&language=python&sort= > <img width ='50px' height='50px' src ='https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/python.svg'> </a>